-The NYC Interagency Task Force, which began in 2010, used data visualization for schools to develop early warning flags for chronic truancy.
+The NYC Interagency Task Force, which began in 2010, used education data analytics to develop early warning flags for chronic truancy.
 They also initiated a plan, which included an effective mentoring program, as well as promotions for the awareness of chronic truancy.
 Students in these task force schools “significantly and consistently outperformed comparison schools in reducing chronic truancy.”
 This was especially true for students in poverty, making them 15% less likely to be chronically absent than students at similar schools.

 A useful way to gauge a student’s chances of succeeding at an educational institution is to consider the success rate of that school’s previous and current students.

 Utilizing our flexible dashboard software, we can display data from multiple sources, including enrollment, assessment scores, and detentions.
 This gives administrators a high-level, strategic view, allowing for better, more informed decisions.
 As such, educational professionals can use this data as a benchmark, finding schools that are succeeding and then emulating their practices to achieve the best results.

 Education dashboards can also be used externally for the board of directors, parents, and the community.
 With an increased focus on transparency for budgeting, student assessment, and school site performance, public-facing dashboards are becoming more popular amongst districts to demonstrate student success.

 There are many facets to the operation of any college or university.
 Every department, from admissions to finances to facilities, has a unique set of goals, challenges, and KPIs.
 With so many data sources and so many moving parts, visualization is key to ensuring that administrators understand the big picture.